 Originally, the site was home to a sacred forest, a few ancient temples and sanctuaries.
 The first temple in the area was dedicated to Mother Earth.
 This was later replaced by a temple of Hera, which was probably built around 650-600 BC.

 Gradually, as the Olympic Games grew bigger, a whole new city was created to accommodate the event.
 The Olympic stadium, the hippodrome, administrative buildings and accommodation facilities were introduced.
-One of the most important buildings was the grand temple of Zeus, dedicated to the king of gods.
+One of the most important buildings was the grand temple of Zeus, dedicated to the king of the twelve Olympian gods.

 As the Byzantine Empire prevailed, the Games were discontinued.
 The temple of Zeus was likely demolished in 426 AD, in an attempt to abolish the ancient cult.
 Subsequent earthquakes, floods and other natural phenomena may have contributed further to the site’s destruction.
 Tons of mud and debris covered the ancient city, which remained hidden for many centuries.

 Ancient Olympia was rediscovered in the 17th century.
 Excavations started in the 18th century, and are ongoing.
 The ruins that we can see in Ancient Olympia today are what has survived from that glorious era.

 The archaeological site is pretty big, and you will enjoy walking around the beautiful nature and ancient ruins.
 The excellent museums are very informative, and offer a lot of information about the Ancient event.
 You should really set aside one full day to explore them and make the most of your visit.

 The Temple of Zeus in Ancient Olympia

 One of the most important buildings in Ancient Olympia was the Temple of Zeus.
 This majestic Doric temple was built in 470-457 BC.
 As was often the case, it was built over another ancient site.